Resume References Examples

 3. Have your resume references template ready to send.

-Prepare your reference page ahead of time and have it ready.
+The best way to provide references is to prepare a separate reference page ahead of time and have it ready to send with your resume if required or to the hiring manager when asked.
 You will likely need to send it via email, so make sure to save it in a universal format like PDF.
-You can also save it as Word document.
+You can also save it as a Word document.

 Remember, there’s no need to send your list of references with your resume unless the job description explicitly requests references with the application, nor should you include references on a resume.